appswithlove/statamic-one-click-content-translation/README.md

 The One-click Content Translation addon will add a special button for secondary languages into collection entry edit views.
 After a click on the button the addon will translate content inside the related field from the default language to the selected one.

-If you have a field with la anguage sufix, like `title_en` you will see two buttons: translate to selected language and translate to EN language.
+If you have a field with language suffix, like `title_en` you will see two buttons: translate to selected language and translate to EN language.

 For using the functionality for `globals` or `assets` you have to add the `one_click_content_translation_inputs` field to  each required blueprint.